markusritschel/oceanpack/docs/cli.md

 # The Command Line Interface

-The package also includes a command line interface (CLI) that can be used for some basic tasks, which include:

-- processing of the data
+The package also includes a command line interface (CLI) that can be used for some basic tasks, which include processing of the data, data cleansing, quality control, basic plots.
-- data cleansing
-- quality control
-- basic plots

-If you install the package in your environment (following the instructions [here](index.md#installation)), you will also have access to an executable command `oceanpack` which you can run from the terminal.
+If you install the package in your environment (following the instructions [here](index.md#installation)), you will have access to an executable command `oceanpack` which you can run from the terminal.

 The CLI includes basic help messages to guide you through the interface.